 This easy dessert recipe has wonderful warm flavors: caramel, cinnamon and apples.
 Also called apple cobbler with cake mix, it's like a sweet casserole dish with a layer of apple pie filling and the easiest 2-ingredient topping.
 A delicious fall dessert everyone will rave about, guaranteed.

-This easy recipe is the perfect dessert to tackle those cravings, and a great recipe we make often.
+The dessert I'm sharing today is an easy recipe to tackle those cravings and a great recipe we make often.

 Dump cakes are one of the easiest desserts that consist of a layer of fruit pie filling and a topping made with boxed cake mix and butter.
 All pantry staples.
 And very, very delicious.